garfix/nli-go/resources/blocks/garfixia-blocks-learn/README.md

 # Learnable rules

-This rule base is split of from the domain, because rules can be learned, and thus need to be stored, and we want to store only the rules that are necessary, so save time.
+This rule base is split off from the main domain, because rules can be learned, and thus need to be stored, and we want to store only the rules that need to be stored, to save time.